ldijkman/Hey_Electra/ESP32/RandomNerd/readme.md

 Electra shortcut icon on android phone start screen

+this is the esp32 device http://electra.local => it does not show itself

 auto scan list browse for mdns devices on the local network

 <img src="https://github.com/ldijkman/Hey_Electra/blob/main/ESP32/RandomNerd/20211226_172942.jpg">